guf1k/guf1k/README.md

 - 🌱 I’m currently learning python/Django
 - 👯 I am looking for cooperation with everyone who wants
 - 📫 How to reach me: t.me/Dangufik ganilgufrab@gmail.com
-- ⚡ Fun fact: I'm performing on stage at an event in KVN
+- ⚡ Fun fact: I'm performing on stage at an event in club of cheerful and resourceful